Vanguard Commissions, Fees, and Minimum Deposit

 with decreasing share cost and expense ratios available to those who can make a larger initial investment.
 The lowest initial investment

 is $1,000, and applies to, among others, all of Vanguard’s “Target Retirement” funds.
 These are a good option for IRA investing,

 claiming to maintain an appropriate balance of assets based on the indicated retirement date.
 Also, once an IRA is established and the

 initial investment is made in one or more funds, recurring automatic investments of as low as $1 can be made and are never subject to

 any transaction fees.
-Keep in mind, however, that each fund owned will incur an annual fee of $20.
-Fortunately, this expense is easily
+Users should keep in mind, however, that each fund owned will incur an annual fee of $20 that can be easily

-One of the main advantages Vanguard Brokerage offers, is their own ETFs that clients could get commission-free (of course, there is expense fee
+The main advantage Vanguard offers over most other brokers, is their own ETFs that clients could get commission-free (of course, there is expense

-charged by the ETF).
-We also like free dividend reinvestment and an ability to dollar-cost-average mutual funds investing.
+fee charged by the ETF) as well as their low cost mutual funds.
+We also like free dividend reinvestment and an ability to dollar-cost-average mutual

-Because of all the above reasons, we recommend Vanguard Brokerage only to customers looking to invest almost exclusively in
+To sum up Vanguard review: because of all the above reasons, we recommend Vanguard brokerage services mostly to customers who want to invest almost exclusively in

-Vanguard-family mutual funds and ETFs.
-For everybody else there are better Online Brokerage Firms
+Vanguard's own family of mutual funds and ETFs.
+For everybody else there are other Online Brokerage Firms